Worpaaja/mscthesis/README.md

 # This the repository for my masters thesis at University of Oulu

-Remembero to set privileges to scripts with chmod 777 <script.sh>
+Remember to set privileges to scripts with chmod 777 <script.sh>